 I find challenges in painting or drawing a portrait.
 The process goes far beyond merely capturing a faithful likeness.
 It is not all about establishing the exact truth so much as making the most effective form through which ideas, feelings, perceptions can be communicated to the viewer.
-The physical process of applying paint creates a unique dynamic energy impossible to replicate through any mechanical process.
+The physical process of applying paint creates a unique dynamic energy I find impossible to replicate through any other mechanical process.